DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

 CMD ["/app/datadog-init", "/nodejs/bin/node", "/path/to/your/app.js"]
 {{< /highlight >}}

 If you require your entrypoint to be instrumented as well, you can swap your entrypoint and CMD arguments instead.
+To understand why this may be required, please refer to [how serverless-init works](#how-).

-{{< highlight dockerfile "hl_lines=6" >}}
+{{< highlight dockerfile "hl_lines=7" >}}
 COPY --from=datadog/serverless-init:1 /datadog-init /app/datadog-init
 COPY --from=datadog/dd-lib-js-init /operator-build/node_modules /dd_tracer/node/
 ENV DD_SERVICE=datadog-demo-run-nodejs
 ENV DD_ENV=datadog-demo
 ENV DD_VERSION=1
 ENTRYPOINT ["/app/datadog-init"]
 CMD ["/your_entrypoint.sh", "/nodejs/bin/node", "/path/to/your/app.js"]
 {{< /highlight >}}